not-the/sand-toy/README.md

     material */
     "clone_proof": false,

-    /* clone_proof {String} If defined the material will trigger the appropriate sensor type. */
+    /* sensor_type {String} If defined the material will trigger the appropriate sensor type.
+(Can be "fluid" or "light") */ "sensor_type": "fluid",
-    "sensor_type": "fluid",